StephanieLiu0/p01_shell/README.md

     - int myPipe(char ** args);
-      Pipes the commands based on the given arguments Returns -1 if one or both of the commands are invalid, 0 if sucessful
+      Pipes the commands based on the given arguments Returns -1 if one or both of the commands are invalid, 0 if successful

     - int forkExecute(char ** args);
       Forks and executes the command based on the given arguments